• Play the sound file

 Should Obama have been listening to a guy like that?
 Probably not.
 Should he have been able to figure out, even from his own minimal base of military understanding, that McChrystal's strategy is a crock?
 Probably.
 Should we be surprised that the Obama-voting, goat-protecting McChrystal would be so dumb as to let a Rolling Stone reporter follow him round?
 Probably not.

-03 — Afghanistan.
+03 — Afghanistan rumbles on.
 Meanwhile, the war in Afghanistan rumbles on.
 As of this month, it's the longest war in American history.
 That's in addition to being the most pointless.

 Of course it is.
 It sure makes a lot of Americans feel good, though — that old missionary instinct bubbling up.
 Let's convert the heathen!

 And now that we have General Petraeus in charge, the war looks set fair to go on even longer.

 Petraeus is known to be highly skeptical about Obama's plan to start pulling troops out of Afghanistan next year.
 Apparently it's such a vital national interest for us to keep the puritanical Taliban out of power in Afghanistan, and the drug-lord money-laundering Karzai regime in power, we should go on fighting for ever if necessary.